 This module aims to develop your understanding and skills necessary to operate as a critically reflective teacher in a secondary school.
 You will be assessed by undertaking a small scale research assignment that compares theoretical perspectives in education with the reality found in school.

-This module builds on the learning and skills developed in the Subject Pedagogy and School Experience One modules and aims to deepen your understanding and skills necessary to operate as a critically reflective history with humanities teacher in a secondary school setting.
+This module builds on the learning and skills developed in the Subject Pedagogy and School Experience One modules and aims to deepen your understanding and skills necessary to operate as a critically reflective geography with humanities teacher in a secondary school setting.
 You are summatively assessed through a Monitoring and Assessment assignment.
-Here you design, resource, teach and evaluate a scheme of work that reflects best practice in History and/or Humanities education and assessment.
+Here you design, resource, teach and evaluate a scheme of work that reflects best practice in Geography and/or Humanities education and assessment.

 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

 The remaining 60 days of the programme is university based, where you will attend lectures, seminars and practical workshops.
-The course will comprise of a range of presentations, discussions and practical workshops where exemplar material can be selected from history contexts.
+The course will comprise of a range of presentations, discussions and practical workshops where exemplar material can be selected from geography contexts.

 The two school experiences are assessed against the professional requirements under the Teachers’ Standards: